grotius-cnc/debian_distro_live_build_post_tweaking/create-kali-rt.md

     xhost +local:

+Go on in chroot terminal and start the qt-creator program by :

+    cd /opt/qt-creator/Tools/QtCreator/bin/
+    ./qtcreator.sh

-And wholla, we are inside a gui now in the chroot environment, wow :
+And wholla, we are inside the qt gui now in a chroot environment, wow :

 ![chroot_qt](https://user-images.githubusercontent.com/44880102/112773564-7dd03c80-9004-11eb-8f02-219542bd1cc9.png)